 Acne is a common skin condition that affects most people at some point in their lives.
 Around 80% of teenagers get some form of acne, however it can also continue into adult life.

-Most common places acne develops are the face, back and chest.
+The most common places acne develops are the face, back and chest.
 Acne can range in severity and, if severe, can cause scarring.

-of teenagers get some for of acne
+of teenagers get some form of acne

 What causes acne?